qchenevier/MBA_memoire/doc/quotes.md

 **Digitization polarizes the labor market, but can help to address some of its inefficiencies**

-BY 2025, THREE EFFECTS OF DIGITIZATION ALONE COULD BOOST GDP BY UP TO \$2.2 TRILLION—BUT THE POSSIBILITIES ARE MUCH WIDER [@Manyika2015].
+BY 2025, THREE EFFECTS OF DIGITIZATION ALONE COULD BOOST GDP BY UP TO \$2.2 TRILLION-BUT THE POSSIBILITIES ARE MUCH WIDER [@Manyika2015].

 **AUTOMATION COULD REDEFINE MANY OCCUPATIONS AND ACCELERATE HISTORICAL RATES OF MIDDLE-SKILL JOB DISPLACEMENT**